sarahberger2097/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

 Sarah Berger is a graduate student in psychology at Western University.
 She is conducting research in Dr. Laura Batterink's Cognitive Neuroscience of Learning and Language Lab.
-Her research instests include the role of sleep in learning and memory consolidation over the course of development.
+Her research intrests include the role of sleep in learning and memory consolidation over the course of development. {{% staticref "files/cv.pdf" %}}Download my CV{{% /staticref %}}